cqueern/PageSpeedInsightsChecker/README.md

 PageSpeedInsightsChecker
 ========================

+Does three things:

-checks the Google Page Speed Insights desktop and mobile scores for an array of sites you provide, sends email notification when scores are low, and creates a "dashboard" web page with the scores
+1. Checks the Google Page Speed Insights desktop and mobile scores for an array of sites you provide
+2. Sends email notification when scores are below a pre-set threshold
+3. Generates a "dashboard" web page with the scores